The Declaration of Independence: A Transcription. The Declaration of Independence: A Transcription IN CONGRESS, July 4, 1776.

-The Declaration of Independence: A Transcription.
-Transcript of Gettysburg Address (1863) Executive Mansion, Washington, , 186 .
+The unanimous Declaration of the thirteen united States of America, Transcript of Gettysburg Address (1863) Executive Mansion, Washington, , 186 .

 Four score and seven years ago our fathers brought forth, upon this continent, a new nation, conceived in liberty, and dedicated to the proposition that "all men are created equal" Now we are engaged in a great civil war, testing whether that nation, or any nation so conceived, and so dedicated, can long endure.
 We are met on a great battle field of that war.
 We have come to dedicate a portion of it, as a final resting place for those who died here, that the nation might live.
 Lincoln, “Gettysburg Address,” Speech Text.
 Fourscore and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.
 Now we are engaged in a great civil war, testing whether that nation, or any nation so conceived and so dedicated, can long endure.

 We are met on a great battle-field of that war.
-We have come to dedicate a portion of that field, as a final resting place for those who here gave their lives that that nation might live.
-It is altogether fitting and proper that we should do this.
-But, in a larger sense, we can not dedicate-we can not consecrate-we can not hallow-this ground.
 I Have a Dream, Address at March on Washington for Jobs and Freedom** www.archives.gov/press/exhibits/dream-speech.pdf.
 I’ve Been to the Mountaintop.
 Negro Spirituals - 1867.06.
 The words will be here given, as nearly as possible, in the original dialect; and if the spelling seems sometimes inconsistent, or the misspelling insufficient, it is because I could get no nearer.

 Free will : Routledge Encyclopedia of Philosophy Online.
 ‘Free will’ is the conventional name of a topic that is best discussed without reference to the will.

-Rational Deliberation 1.1 Free Will as Choosing on the Basis of One's Desires.
+Rational Deliberation 1.1 Free Will as Choosing on the Basis of One's Desires On a minimalist account, free will is the ability to select a course of action as a means of fulfilling some desire.
+David Hume, for example, defines liberty as “a power of acting or of not acting, according to the determination of the will.”
+(1748, sect.viii, part 1).
 Is Free Will an Illusion? - The Chronicle Review.
 Free will has long been a fraught concept among philosophers and theologians.